American and Bermudan options in currency markets under proportional transaction costs: Main results and discussion

 since $\mathcal{P}(\tau)=\mathcal{P}(\chi^\tau)$ and $ (\xi\cdot S)_{\chi^\tau} = (\xi\cdot S)_\tau = \zeta\cdot S_\tau$.
 A similar simplification is possible for the buyer; note that $\mathcal{V}^b_t$, $\mathcal{W}^b_t$ and $\mathcal{Z}^b_t$ are convex for all $t$.
 The bid price of $(\zeta,\tau)$ is

 which is consistent with Theorem \ref{th:buyer}.

 Consider the special case $\tau=T$, which corresponds to a classical European option.
-The simplified construction \eqref{eq:E:const:1}--\eqref{eq:E:const:2} is the same as that of L\"ohne and Rudloff \cite[Theorem~2]{Loehne_Rudloff2011}.
+The simplified construction \eqref{eq:E:const:1}--\eqref{eq:E:const:2} {leads to the same set $\mathcal{Z}^a_t$ of superhedging portfolios} as in {\cite[Theorem~2]{Loehne_Rudloff2011}}.
 The representations for the bid and ask prices can be simplified further by noting that

-For any $(\mathbb{P},S)\in\bar{\mathcal{P}}^i(\chi^T)$, the adapted process $\check{S}=(\check{S}_t)$ defined by
+For any $(\mathbb{Q},S)\in\bar{\mathcal{P}}^i(\chi^T)$, the adapted process $\check{S}=(\check{S}_t)$ defined by

-is a $\mathbb{P}$-martingale such that $(\mathbb{P},\check{S})\in\bar{\mathcal{P}}^i$, and
+is a $\mathbb{Q}$-martingale such that $(\mathbb{Q},\check{S})\in\bar{\mathcal{P}}^i$, and

 Thus the supremum in \eqref{eq:ask:E} need only be taken over $\mathcal{P}^i$, and it follows that